eigilhs/dwmstatus/README.md

 # Conkylite

-Lite version of [conky](https://github.com/brndnmtthws/conky), made for updating dwm status bar.
-Beware of absolute paths to stuff in `/proc` and `/sys`, assumptions of CPU core count, and use of the `MemAvailable` stat which is only present on Linux >= 3.14.
+Lite version of [conky](https://github.com/brndnmtthws/conky), made for updating [dwm](http://dwm.suckless.org/) status bar.
+Beware of absolute paths to stuff in `/proc` and `/sys`, assumptions on CPU core count, and use of the `MemAvailable` stat which is only present on Linux >= 3.14.
 Probably only works on my machine.

 ## Dependencies
 Depends on development files for `libiw`, `libudev`, `libx11`,